zopefoundation/Zope/docs/zopebook/Sessions.rst

 Sessions in Zope have historically been server side.
 They are simple to use, and (usually) only rely on one cookie that contains the browser id.
-However, server side sessions are hard to scale in horizontal deployments where you are using ZEO, or have many Zope servers with read only ZODBs.
-Also the historical backend implementation of sessions
-`tempstorage <https://github.com/zopefoundation/tempstorage>`_ is broken and deprecated so server side sessions cannot be used 'as is' anymore in Zope 4+.
+However, server side sessions require additional work to scale in horizontal deployments where you are using ZEO, or have many Zope servers with read only ZODBs.
+Also the historical backend implementation of sessions `tempstorage <https://github.com/zopefoundation/tempstorage>`_ is broken and deprecated so server side sessions cannot be used 'as is' anymore in Zope 4+.